Mile High Run Club - Upper East Side

 The Mile High Run Club Story

-Mile High Run Club was founded in 2014 by David Robinson, Debora Warner, and William Heath and offered New York’s first dedicated boutique indoor running concept in Upper East Side.
+Mile High Run Club was founded in 2014 by David Robinson, Debora Warner, and William Heath, offering New York’s first dedicated boutique indoor running concept in the Upper East Side.
 They have since expanded to three locations in the city, with studios also in Noho and Nomad.
 The brand, often abbreviated to “MHRC”, also organizes outdoor runs and has a location in Drop Fitness in Montvale, New Jersey.

 Their coaching team is made up of accomplished runners who are true experts on the sport, which means you don’t just get a motivating session, you’ll also get tips and advice on correct and effective running technique.